Digital Parenting

 Why we recommend it:

-• Structured phonics programme progressing from letter sounds to reading sentences
+• Structured phonics progression from letter sounds to reading sentences

-• Personalised content based on the child's interests (dinosaurs, space, animals, etc.)
+• Content personalised around the child's interests (dinosaurs, space, animals)

 • Tracks reading progress over time